amazon-archives/aws-full-stack-template/workshop/readme.md

 ## Part 1: AWS Full-Stack Template

-In this part of the workshop, you will spin up a complete instance of [AWS Full-Stack Template](https://github.com/awslabs/aws-full-stack-template), understand the application architecture, manually change some components, and explore adding additions.
+In this part of the workshop, you will spin up a complete instance of [AWS Full-Stack Template](https://github.com/awslabs/aws-full-stack-template), understand the application architecture, manually change some components, and explore some additions.

 ### Section 1: Get to know the app

 #### Step 1: Play with the deployed goals app